Video game piracy: Emulation and piracy

 Historically, video game companies have blamed video game emulators for piracy, despite the fact that anyone can create their own legal ROM image from the original media.
 Concerning this demonization of emulators, video game historian Frank Cifaldi attributed it to the Connectix Virtual Game Station.
 Released in 1999, this commercial emulator enabled the play of Sony PlayStation games on Macintosh computers.
 However, it was easily cracked by hackers to play pirated ISO images of PlayStation games, leading to a lawsuit from Sony.
 Companies continued to fear that emulators would encourage piracy.
 This has created a long-running debate over emulation, since many out-of-print video games can only be played via ROM, making emulators the only replacement for defunct video game consoles.
 Additionally, modern remasters and remakes can significantly alter a game, sometimes in a manner that changes the entire gameplay experience.
-For example, Crash Bandicoot N-Sane Trilogy had a rewritten physics engine, requiring players to make more precise jumps.
+For example, Crash Bandicoot N. Sane Trilogy had a rewritten physics engine, requiring players to make more precise jumps.
 Such gameplay changes give importance to emulators, which may be able to run the original game.

 Some companies still consider emulators copyright-infringing.
 In 2017, Atlus attempted to take down the Patreon page of a PlayStation 3 emulator, RPCS3, arguing that the ability to play Persona 5 on it made it illegal software.
 However, Patreon disagreed with the company's stance, and allowed the page to remain, as long as references to Persona 5 were removed.
 Furthermore, Nintendo has taken decisive action against the emulation of its games in recent years.
-In 2018, the company sued a handful of large ROM sites, forcing them to remove ROMs of their older console games, for what they called “brazen and mass-scale infringement of Nintendo’s intellectual property rites".
+In 2018, the company sued a handful of large ROM sites, forcing them to remove ROMs of their older console games, for what they called “brazen and mass-scale infringement of Nintendo’s intellectual property rites[sic]".
 The distribution of copied ROM files online is illegal, but this move by Nintendo was interpreted by the emulation scene as an attack on the emulation of older games.
 In November 2020, Nintendo issued a cease and desist order to The Big House, an annual Super Smash Bros tournament.
 The Big House ran SSB games on the Dolphin emulator, and it was the addition of the mod Slippi, which enabled online play, that caught Nintendo's attention.

 Despite longstanding criticism of emulators in the game industry, companies themselves have used emulation to run commercial games.
-Nintendo operates the Virtual Console, which allows people to buy and play certain games via emulation.
+Nintendo operated the Virtual Console, which allowed people to buy and play certain games via emulation.
 In 2017, the PlayStation 4 was found to contain a functioning internal PSP emulator.
 Hackers discovered that PaRappa the Rapper Remastered was actually the 2007 PSP version, running with upscaled textures.
 This emulator was later reverse-engineered and used to play other PSP games.
 Additionally, Microsoft's Xbox One console uses a proprietary emulator in order to play games released for the original Xbox, and the Xbox 360.